Frequently Asked Questions

 What happens if I disable all allowed displays?

-If auto-hide is on, the Dock may disappear.
+If auto-hide is on, the Dock may be not accessible while the app is running.
 At least one display must be allowed for Dock movement.

 Does it support left or right Dock positions?